Ji-Hwan Bae Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.09 team ERA that ranks 13th among all MLB pitching staffs.
+- The Cubs have the 11th-ranked team ERA across all MLB pitching staffs (3.98).

-- The Cubs allow the fifth-fewest home runs in baseball (72 total, one per game).
+- The Cubs give up the second-fewest home runs in baseball (72 total, one per game).

-- His last time out came on Thursday against the Pittsburgh Pirates, when the lefty tossed six innings, surrendering five earned runs while allowing nine hits.
+- The right-hander's most recent time out came on Friday against the Baltimore Orioles, when he tossed five innings, surrendering two earned runs while allowing five hits.

+- The 33-year-old has an ERA of 3.18, with 5.1 strikeouts per nine innings, in five games this season.
+Opponents have a .226 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.